 It extracts a lot of flavors, and more so the longer you steep.
 Unlike plastic cold-brewers, it doesn’t leach flavor when you leave it overnight.
 The glass and metal components leave your grounds’ taste unvarnished.

 While your flavor results will definitely depend on the quality of your grounds, this is the best way to get the excellent flavor in a home cold-brew setup.
 The results are smooth, not acidic, and extremely flavorful.

 In fact, what you get from this is really a coffee “concentrate”, so unless you like your brews on the stronger side, you’ll probably want to dilute with water or a dairy product, or steep closer to the 12-hour mark.

-Of course, if you want something more mild, you can always use fewer grounds in relation to the water.
-However, we actually prefer having the more concentrated brew.
+Of course, if you want something milder, you can always use fewer grounds in relation to the water.
+However, we actually prefer having a more concentrated brew.
 You can always stretch it with ice, water, or anything else you like to add.
 You can go further on one tank, save yourself grinding time, and get more out of your grounds!

 You’ll save a lot of money using one of these during the summer.
 Compared to the store-bought cold-brew options, the KitchenAid is dirt-cheap to use.